-In 2018, KommuneKredit implemented a new method for fixing interest rates on new loans called the Funds Transfer Pricing model, with the aim of aligning the interest rate on an individual loan to the costs and risks attached to it.
+In 2018, KommuneKredit implemented a new method for fixing interest rates on new loans called the funds transfer pricing model, with the aim of aligning the interest rate on an individual loan to the costs and risks associated with it.

 KommuneKredit's monoline business model and efficient distribution channels allow the association to keep operating expenses at very manageable levels.
-The lender employed 76 people in year-end 2019, had total assets of DKK236.9 billion (approximately €31.7 billion) at year-end 2019.
-Its ratio of operating expenses to total average assets has remained low at slightly over 5 basis points as of December 2019 (see Exhibit 3).
+The lender employed 82 people and reported total assets of DKK233.9 billion (around €31.5 billion) as of the end of December 2020.
+Its operating expenses/total average assets remained at a low 6.4 basis points as of the end of December 2020 (see Exhibit 3).